 Parent Governor Gavin Cowan.
 Appointed 17th January 2017.
 Term of Office End Date 10th January 2021.

 I am a father to 2 children and 2 step children.
-The eldest was a pupil at Lawley Primary, the next is currently a pupil.
+The eldest 2 were pupils at Lawley Primary.
 I think Lawley Primary is a fantastic school with a solid, dedicated team where priority is placed on happy and healthy children.
 Although my youngest is still very young, the intention is that she attends Lawley Primary too.
 In my professional career I have worked as a footballer and am now the owner of Crossbar Coaching-Education in Sport Ltd. I feel I can offer my knowledge, capabilities and resources to ensure the future direction of the school, that the school maintains its high standards, meets future challenges and is open to new and innovative ideas.

 Staff Governor Mrs Sam Dorsett.
 Appointed 7th June 2016.Term of Office End Date 26th May 2020.